Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 ### UI (User-Interface) Designers

 UI designers specialize in turning project requirements into a graphical interface that fits project requirements.
-Most UI designers are not coders.
-It is rare to find a designer with the knowledge and skills typical of a web developer.
+That said designers are not coders.

+Some things that designers do not consider that developers do are:

+- The way components change as screen size changes
+- The ease of replicating components in code
+- The proper way to configure assets

+As a developer, we need to effectively communicate with designers at multiple stage of the Figma design process.
+This way, they can consciously encorporate decisions that consider developer needs.

+At other times, a developer is expected to work with

 At CivicTechJobs, designers use two standard viewport size when creating our UIs, 1440px for desktop and 375px for mobile.
 This means that our product is made with a desktop and mobile first approach.